fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

-**Overall, Task 5 has shown how tallies can be manipulated to obtain neutron and photon spectra.
-Spectra tallies do not exist by default in OpenMC meaning flux or current tallies must be energy-binned in order to obtain energy spectra.
-It also shows how tallies can be measured on different surfaces or cells in the geometry.**
+**Overall,
+- Plotting neutron / photon spectra and observing the changing neutron energy at different locations in the reactor.
+- Performing coupled neutron photon simulations where photon are created from neutron interations.

 &ensp;
 ## --------------------------------------------------------------------------------------------------------------